MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

     ![Azure Portal Main](media/embed-sample-for-customers/embed-sample-for-customers-002.png)

-2. In the left-hand navigation pane, choose **More Services** and select **Power BI Embedded**.
+2. In the left-hand navigation pane, choose **All Services** and select **Power BI Embedded**.

     ![App registration search](media/embed-sample-for-customers/embed-sample-for-customers-017.png)

-3. Follow the prompts and fill in the proper information needed to create a new Power BI Embedded Dedicated Capacity, and then select **Create**.
+3. Follow the prompts and fill in the proper information needed to create a new **Power BI Embedded** dedicated capacity, and then select **Create**.
 When choosing the **Pricing Tier**, review the table below to decide which tier bests suits your needs.
 Then select **Create** and wait for the resource to complete.

     ![App registration search](media/embed-sample-for-customers/embed-sample-for-customers-018.png)